farsightsec/axa/README.md

         # chown user. /usr/local/etc/axa/certs/username.key

- 4. Retrieve the AXA server certificate.
-This can be done from either SRA or RAD since they both share the same TLS certificate:
+ 4. Retrieve and install the AXA server certificate.
+This is the equivalent of when you SSH to a new host for the first time and receive the "Are you sure you want to continue connecting (yes/no)?" message.
+This can be done bu connecting to either SRA or RAD since they both share the same TLS
+    certificate:

         # axa_server_cert -s sra.sie-remote.net,443
         Obtained certificate for "farsight" with